-This European data protection regulation applies to all companies and organisations that record personal data of customers, staff, or other persons from the EU.
-It affects virtually all entrepreneurs, including self-employed professionals and small businesses.
-The regulation also applies to schools, healthcare institutions, associations, and foundations.
-International companies doing business with the EU must comply with the GDPR as well.
+The European data protection regulation applies to all companies and organisations that record personal data of customers, staff, or other persons from the EU.
+Virtually all entrepreneurs have to deal with privacy-sensitive information, including the self-employed professionals and small businesses.
+The regulation also applies to government, schools, healthcare institutions, associations, and foundations.
+International companies doing business with the EU also must comply with the GDPR.

-The size of your company and the nature of its activities determine which GDPR measures you should take.
-You already need to think of GDPR when you send out a quotation, an invoice, or a (digital) newsletter.
-The same goes for keeping track of appointments with customers, customer contact details, or personnel records and information.
-In addition, data linked to IP addresses, cookies, and e-mail addresses also fall under the regulation.
-Even if you do not know the identity of people linked to these data, you should treat them as privacy-sensitive.
+The size, type of work, and services of your company determine which GDPR measures you should take.
+You already need to think of it when you send out a quotation or newsletter.
+Or by keeping track of appointments and contact details of (future) customers and employees.
+Data that is linked to IP addresses and tracking software, such as tracking with cookies, also fall under the regulation.
+Even if you do not know who owns the data, you should treat it as privacy-sensitive information.

 1. What kind of personal data do you process?

 Make an inventory of which personal data you process.
 Personal data is any information that is directly about someone or that can be traced back to someone, such as their name, address, telephone number, and citizen service number (BSN).